 - You have a server-side session that knows the current user's ID and email.

 Call Yaplet.identify() after your page loads and your user session is available.
-Pass the user's unique ID as the first argument and an object with their details as the second:
+Pass the user's unique ID first, an object with their details second, and the signature from step 1 third:

 Yaplet.identify("user-123", {